 Trello

-I didn’t set out to become an instructional designer—but looking back, it all makes perfect sense.
+I didn’t set out to become a learning experience designer—but looking back, it all makes perfect sense.
 I began my career as an artist and art educator, guiding learners in public, private, and micro-school settings.
 I’ve always been drawn to creativity and connection, whether that meant teaching a middle schooler how to blend watercolor or organizing a lesson that made abstract ideas click.

-Back home, I built a virtual assistant business from the ground up, managing operations, building systems, and supporting busy professionals across industries.
+Back home, I built a freelance design and virtual assistant business from the ground up, managing operations, building systems, and supporting busy professionals across industries.
 Through it all, I discovered I love designing learning experiences that are clear, useful, and maybe even a little delightful.

 When I’m not mapping out learning objectives or building out a course, you’ll find me hunting for the best local eats, reading something, wandering in nature, or planning my next adventure.
 I believe good design—and a good meal—can change your day.
 Maybe even your life.